QMatSuite/qmatsuite-toolchain/toolchains/wannier90/windows/oneapi/README.md

 - **No patches required**: Unlike the MinGW build, this oneAPI build does not require any patches to Wannier90 source.
 - **MPI build**: The default configuration builds with MPI support.
 Use `-NoMpi` flag to build a serial (non-MPI) version.
 - **Executable naming**: Executables are built with the `.x` suffix (e.g., `wannier90.x`, `postw90.x`).
-- **CMake build**: This build uses CMake, which is more modern, better integrated with Intel oneAPI, and follows the same approach as Quantum ESPRESSO.
-It requires the `develop` branch which includes CMake support.
+- **CMake build (developing feature)**: This build uses CMake from Wannier90's `develop` branch.
+While it successfully resolves the Make build issues and is tested via GitHub Actions CI, CMake support is still under active development and should be inspected before production use.
-- **Legacy Make build**: A Make-based build was attempted but encountered linker flag conflicts and Windows path issues.
-The CMake build system resolves these problems and is the recommended approach.
+- **Legacy Make build**: A Make-based build was attempted but encountered critical linker flag conflicts (`link: unknown option -- s`) and Windows path issues that made it impractical.
+The CMake build system resolves these problems and is the recommended approach, despite being a developing feature.
+- **GitHub Actions CI**: The build process is automatically tested via GitHub Actions (`.github/workflows/wannier90-windows-oneapi.yml`) to ensure it works correctly across different environments.